bgachara/bgachara.github.io/posts/databases.md

 - Each row group contains its own meta-data header about its contents.

 - Transaparent Huge Pages(THP)
-  - instead of always allocating memory in 4KB pages, linux supports creating larger pages.
+  - Instead of always allocating memory in 4KB pages, linux supports creating larger pages.
   - reduced the # of TLB entries.

 ### Hybrid storage model.